Tina Cook – Owner

 Tonya started dancing when she was 6 years old.
 Jazz, contemporary, and hip hop are her favorite styles of dance.
 One of her fondest memories is when she decided to do her middle school talent show.
 She choreographed a hip hop dance with a friend, and fell in love with it.
 In high school she danced and competed on her high school drill team.
 During that time she competed at various places including the National Drill Team Competition in Orlando Florida.
 After high school she continued to take more hip hop classes and soon after taught at various studios and gyms in Utah and Colorado, including the Fountain Arts Center, Northridge Dance Center, and the YMCA.
 She has been fortunate enough to attend conferences, like the Chicago Association of Dance Masters,and trained in various cities such as Vegas, L.A., and NYC.
 She’s goofy when she teaches and she loves for her students to have fun, but also learn skills that can help them grow.

-Beth has been dancing for 16 years.
-She studied ballet, jazz, contemporary & worship at Ballet Society of Colorado Springs.
+Beth has been dancing since she was 4 years old.
+She has studied ballet, jazz, contemporary, swing, modern & worship.
 She danced for 4 years in a junior ballet company & then for one season with a professional Christian ballet company.
 She has been teaching dance for 12 years.
 Her love of dance has led her to many opportunities including choreography, stage management, and the business side of dance.
-She recently had the unique chance to teach dance classes in Guatemala, El Salvador, Germany, France and the UK.
+She has also performed and taught dance classes in Guatemala, El Salvador, Germany, France and the UK.
 Beth graduated from Walden University with a Bachelor’s in Psychology and is currently going back at school pursuing her Master’s in Counseling.
 God has blessed her with so many ways of using dance to reach people!
 She loves teaching most of all.
-Besides dance Beth enjoys drinking coffee, playing the piano, reading, writing, and spending time with her friends and family.
+Besides dance, Beth enjoys drinking coffee, playing the piano, reading, writing, and spending time with her friends and family.
 She and her husband, Peter, just had their first baby, Lucy!